 Yes.
 You can quickly reheat leftover Shakshuka in a microwave or on the stove.
 If you’re short on time and doing some meal planning, you can always make a big batch of shakshuka ahead of time and reheat it when hunger strikes.

 Yes, you can freeze shakshuka in an airtight container for up to two months.
 Or, refrigerate the dish for 3-4 days.
-Ultimately, however, shakshuka is truly best when it’s hot off the stove.
-The eggs will cook further each time you reheat it, so if you love runny egg yolk, eat it fresh.
+Ultimately, however, shakshuka is truly best when it's hot off the stove.
+The eggs will cook further each time you reheat them, so if you love runny egg yolk, eat it fresh.

 Absolutely, I always rely on canned tomatoes for the most flavorful tomato sauce.
 However, you prefer fresh, they will also work.
 Simply chop them up and add them as directed in the recipe.
 The sauce may need to simmer a little longer to thicken up with fresh tomatoes.